The Division of Life Sciences

 Summer Undergraduate Research Fellowship Program

-Fellows develop their ability to effectively communicate their science by creating a video research reel aimed at a general audience and by presenting their research to the scientific community during our culminating poster session.
+Our program allows participants to deepen their understanding of the research process, make significant progress on their research projects (often in preparation for their senior thesis), and strengthen their connections within the Division of Life Sciences (DLS) scholarly community.
+Fellows also develop their ability to communicate their science effectively by creating a short research video for a general audience and by presenting their research to the scientific community during our culminating poster session.
 Additionally, social activities are planned to allow fellows to connect and enjoy a highly productive summer of science together!

-The DLS SURF program consists of two categories of undergraduate research fellowships intended for RU-NB Life Sciences majors pursuing novel, independent research.
-Awardees are expected to work in the lab full-time (35 hours/week) for 10 weeks and present at our summer poster session scheduled in early August.
-Accepted applicants will be awarded a $4000 fellowship.
+The DLS SURF program currently consists of two categories of undergraduate research fellowships, detailed below, intended for RU-NB Life Sciences majors pursuing novel, independent research.
+Awardees are expected to conduct research full-time (37.5 hours/week) for 10 weeks and present their research at our annual summer poster session, scheduled for early August.
+Accepted applicants will be awarded a $5000 fellowship.

-There is one single application to apply for the two fellowships in the program.
-You may considered for more than one fellowship, if eligible.
-All applicants must be eligible to work in the U.S. to receive the fellowship.
-This program is designed specifically for students with previous research experience.
+There is a single application for the two fellowships in the program.
+You may be considered for both fellowships if eligible, but you can receive only one.
+All applicants must be eligible to work in the U.S. to receive a fellowship.
+Unlike many Rutgers summer research programs, ours is designed specifically for students with prior research experience in the laboratory of their current faculty research mentor.
 The application requires a research proposal written by the applicant and a statement of support prepared by the faculty research mentor.
 Please use the links below for additional application guidelines and requirements.
 Please email the fellowship program coordinator, This email address is being protected from spambots.
-You need JavaScript enabled to view it. if you have any questions.
+You need JavaScript enabled to view it., with any questions.

 DLS_SURF_P_2.jpg DLS_SURF_P_3.jpg Picture1 Three students standing in research panel